VictorOnink/Lagrangian-Transport-Scenarios/README.md

 For any model components described above, please cite the relevant paper.
 For citing the LTS framework itself, please cite: *zenodo link*.

-### General overview <a name="overview"></a>
+## General overview <a name="overview"></a>
 The LTS framework is set up for three basic tasks: run the Lagrangian simulations, analyze the output and visualize the post-processed Lagrangian simulations.
 For each of these tasks, there is a dedicated submission bash script in the `bin` directory which is used to submit jobs onto the server.
 Currently, all these script are written for the [ubelix](https://ubelix.unibe.ch/) HPC cluster at the University of Bern, which uses a version of the Slurm workload manager.
 In principle the LTS framework can be applied to run servers that use different workload managers, but this would require modification of the submission scripts.

 To speed up computation, the particle tracking simulations are parallelised into `runs`, where each run contains a subselection of the total number of particles in the simulation.
 This subselection is allocated at the beginning of the simulation according to the starting locations of the particles and remain fixed throughout the entire duration of the simulation, and the number of runs is dependent on the input scenario.
 Each run is also further subdivided into according to the `restart` variable.
 All multi-year simulations are subdivided into 1-year sections, where `restart = 0` indicates that this is a new simulation starting from the initial input files.
 The second simulation year would then be indicated by `restart = 1`, where each subsequent simulation year only starts when the simulation for the previous simulation year is complete (e.g. `restart = 2` only starts when `restart = 1` ends, which in turn only started once `restart = 0` is complete).
 Breaking up the simulation into these subsimulations according to the `restart` and `run` variables speeds up the computational time to run these simulations, and implies that an error in a later simulation year doesn't require rerunning the entire simulation.

 The `bin/simulation_submission.sh` script also allows the user to set a number of variables, such as beaching timescales, fragmentation rates, ensemble members, etc. These are saved in the local `.env` file, which are then loaded into the `src/settings.py` file.
 This governs the scenario parameters, and the submission script is set up for easily submit a large number of jobs for e.g. a range of beaching timescale values.

 The `bin/analysis_submission.sh` is used to submit analysis jobs that take the unprocessed Parcels output and produce post-processing output files.
 A number of standardized analysis functions are built into the LTS framework, such as for calculating annual mean horizontal and vertical concentration distributions, calculating bayesian statistics and simple timeseries of beaching/adrift particle fractions.
 For almost all these analysis functions, the analysis consists of two steps.
 For the first step, a job is submitted that carries out the specified analysis procedure for each individual `restart`/`run` file and produces an intermediate output file.
 The second step then takes all these intermediate output files and compiles them into one output file which contains the analysis results for the simulation as a whole.
-For model scenarios with a $N$ `restart`/`run` files, this two step procedure can increase the speed of the analysis by a factor $\approx N$.
-Almost all analysis functions are standardized to work with any basic scenario, but a number are scenario specific (e.g. `src/Analysis/parcels_to_sizespectrum.py`).
+For model scenarios with a N `restart`/`run` files, this two step procedure can increase the speed of the analysis by a factor ~N. Almost all analysis functions are standardized to work with any basic scenario, but a number are scenario specific (e.g. `src/Analysis/parcels_to_sizespectrum.py`).

 Finally, the `bin/visualization_submission.sh` script is used to generate figures and animations of the post-processed data from the analysis stage.
 A number of standard functions for e.g. creating figure with a (M, N) subplot array or cartopy maps are provided, but in general each scenario will have its own set of code to generate figures.

-### Usage guide <a name="usage"></a>
+## Usage guide <a name="usage"></a>
 In general, any general questions about the LTS framework (for either understanding it or applying it to another setting) can be posted in the [Issues](https://github.com/VictorOnink/Lagrangian-Transport-Scenarios/issues) section of this repository.
 However, a few basic use cases are described below.
 <details>
 <summary> Running simulations backwards in time